Teenage Book Club

 Teenage Book Club is a weekly primetime television series on ABC which aired from August 27 to October 29, 1948.
 It was a discussion program about books for teenagers which aired on Friday evenings.

 In the show, a panel of participants discussed Hamlet and David Copperfield, as well Your Manners Are Showing: The Handbook of Teenage Knowhow by Betty Betz.

-The show lasted for three months and was not a success.
+The time slot was originally 7:30 to 8 p.m.
+Eastern Time on Fridays.
+In October 1948 the show was moved to 8 to 8:30 p.m.
+ET on Fridays.